leios/Intro.jl/src/src/index.md

 Like I said before, Julia is a chainsaw.
 Sometimes you might still want an axe and that's totally ok!

-Julia does not need to be the *only* language you use going forward, but I hope that (after reading this intro), you'll find a couple of good uses for it that you might noth have otherwise known about.
+Julia does not need to be the *only* language you use going forward, but I hope that (after reading this book), you'll find a couple of good uses for it that you might noth have otherwise known about.